| Galleries.... |

 The statues on the front are not very old though - they were only added one or two centuries ago.

-When you step inside, you can see it has a magnificent interior, too!
+When you step inside, you can see it has a magnificent interior, too! right arrow

 As we walked around inside, there are lots of attractive things to look at; - Stained glass windows, carved statues and tombs, and because it was Christmas, they even had a model Nativity scene.
 (Below.)

-When we get to the apse at the far end of the cathedral, we can try to imagine that our Coventry Cathedral used to have one a bit like this before it got bombed on Thursday 14th November 1940.
+When we get to the apse at the far end of the cathedral, we can try to imagine that our Coventry Cathedral used to have one a bit like this before it got bombed on Thursday 14th November 1940. right arrow

 And here is our own Coventry Cathedral Apse as it looks today.
-(Actually, this photo was taken the day before we went to Lichfield.)
+(Actually, this photo was taken the day before we went to Lichfield.) right arrow

 Here's the first photograph again.
 My dad turned it into an old fashioned looking photo because I think sometimes pictures look nicer like this!